On the CLT for rotations and BV functions: Variance of the ergodic sums

-Therefore, if we associate to an admissible word the integer $n = b_0 + b_1 q_1 + ...+b_m q_m$, there is a 1 to 1 correspondence between the Ostrowski's expansion of the integers $n$, when $n$ runs in $\N$, and the set of (finite) admissible words starting with $b_0 \leq a_1 -1$.
+Therefore, if we associate to an admissible word the integer $n = b_0 + b_1 q_1 + ...+b_m q_m$, there is a bijection between the Ostrowski's expansions of integers $n < q_{m+1}$ and the set of admissible words of length $m+1$.
+The number of admissible words of length $m$ is $q_{m} -1$.